benglazer/dotfiles/README.md

     docker build -t dotfiles-test .

+To run the Docker image:

+    docker run -it --rm dotfiles-test

 To run the Docker image as a login shell:

-    docker run -it dotfiles-test --login
+    docker run -it --rm dotfiles-test bash --login